paul-macfarlane/grocery-list/README.md

 5. Install node dependencies `npm i`
 6. Setup db schema by running `npm run db:generate && npm run db:migrate`
 7. Run application using `npm run dev`

-If you plan on contributing also make sure to run `npm run prepare` to setup the husky commit hook.